rakvat/transform-social.org/content/en/texts/economics_faq.md

 <a class="anchor" name="innovation_possible"></a>
 ## [How is innovation possible in anarchist economies?](#innovation_possible)

 Because people will work only a few hours per day, there will be more leisure time for inspiration.
-Also, information about innovative ideas could be freely changed in the information system, as they can't be used for profit any more, sparking new ideas and cooperation.
+Also, information about innovative ideas could be freely shared in the information system, as they can't be used for profit any more, sparking new ideas and cooperation.

 <a class="anchor" name="resources_for_research"></a>
 ## [Will researchers get resources for their work?](#resources_for_research)